 I'm waiting!

-The idea is simple, we will have a discussion about developer relations, who you are, what you do, tips you want to share, how you became one of us, your employer and anything that make sense.
-Lastly, you will give a technical demo for the audience: it can be anything, like an OSS project you contributed to or created, a cool application you built, a programming language you master or even the amazing product from your actual employer: product pitch encouraged as it’s about learning tools, services or applications that can be useful for the audience.
-This is an important part of the show: it’s not just about discussing devrel, it’s also a show to help the audience learn new things.
+The idea is simple, we will have a discussion about developer relations, who you are, what you do, tips you want to share, how you became one of us, your employer and anything that naturally sprung out of our discussion.
+Lastly, you will give a technical demo: it can be anything, really.

-Outside of the demonstration part of the show (even that), no need to prepare anything: it will be a casual discussion between two humans.
+Outside of the demonstration part of the show (even that), no need to prepare anything: it will be a casual discussion between two (new) friends.
 It will be live on YouTube, LinkedIn, Twitter, and Twitch: so no video edition, even after, and no worries, shit happens, nobody dies.
-I don’t mind people swearing (I do) or that you are in your bath during the interview, but I will not tolerate any form of hate speech.
-Here are some guidelines to review before the show.
+I don't mind people swearing (I do a lot, only in English though) or that you are in your bath during the interview, but I will not tolerate any form of hate speech.

 F.A.Q.